bondstreet/for-ny/posts/rembert-browne.md

 description: Culture critic at large – New York Magazine
 date: 2016-06-03
 image: 'https://images.unsplash.com/photo-1415394171664-b29caa4dca77?ixlib=rb-0.3.5&q=20&fm=jpg&crop=entropy&s=573e0c5f7ecd48c7dd642885a880b41f&w=1024'
-blurb: This is a blurb that will be used for the Facebook description
+facebookBlurb: This is a blurb that will be used for the Facebook description
 tweetText: I am example tweet text, which has a maximum of 116 characters
 ---